mirqr/cloudlab-fed/README.md

 # CloudLab Federated Learning Project

-This repository contains a demonstration of a Centralized Federated Learning system using AWS CloudFormation to provision the infrastructure and Python scripts to simulate a federated learning server and multiple clients.
+This repository contains a demonstration of a Centralized Federated Learning system using AWS CloudFormation to provision the infrastructure of an Auto Scaling group and Python scripts to simulate a federated learning server and multiple clients.

 ## Table of Contents